| |

 Glass Bottles

 Glass bottles are one of the most common types of glass that can be recycled.
 When you recycle a glass bottle, it can be melted down and used to make new glass products.
 Recycling glass bottles not only reduces the amount of waste in landfills but also saves energy.
-According to the US Environmental Protection Agency (EPA), making new glass from recycled glass is typically cheaper than using raw materials.

 To recycle glass bottles, simply place them in a recycling bin or take them to a recycling center.
 It’s important to make sure that the bottles are clean and free of any food or liquid residue before recycling them.
 This helps ensure that the glass can be recycled properly.